Battle of Tsushima: Salvo firing director system

-As a result, Japanese fire was more accurate in the far range (3 to 8 mi), (Note: On 6-7 April 1905, Mikasa conducted the second sub-calibre gunnery training competition against Shikishima.
-Mikasa scored 285 hits / 927 shots (30.7%), Shikishima scored 258/974 (26.5% hitrate) on opposite course; Mikasa scored 894/1703 (52.5%), Shikishima scored 1085/1672 (64.9%) on the same course with the target at the distance of 280–720 m at 6 knots, with towed target by torpedo-boat at 6 knots.) on top of the advantage they held in the shorter distances using the latest 1903 issue Barr and Stroud FA3 coincidence rangefinders of baselength 5 ft, (Note: Baselength is the distance between the left and the right lens or mirror facing the target, which largely determines the effective range of a rangefinder.) which had a range of 6000 yd, while the Russian battleships were equipped with Lugeol stadiametric rangefinders from the 1880s (except battleships Oslyabya and Navarin, which had the Barr and Stroud 1895 issue FA2 of baselength 4.5 ft retrofitted), which only had a range of about 4000 m.
+As a result, Japanese fire was more accurate in the far range (3-8 mi), (Note: On 6-7 April 1905, Mikasa conducted the second sub-calibre gunnery training competition against Shikishima.
+Mikasa scored 285 hits / 927 shots (30.7%), Shikishima scored 258/974 (26.5% hitrate) on opposite course; Mikasa scored 894/1703 (52.5%), Shikishima scored 1085/1672 (64.9%) on the same course with the target at the distance of 280–720m at 6 knots, with towed target by torpedo-boat at 6 knots.) on top of the advantage they held in the shorter distances using the latest 1903 issue Barr and Stroud FA3 coincidence rangefinders of baselength 5 ft, (Note: Baselength is the distance between the left and the right lens or mirror facing the target, which largely determines the effective range of a rangefinder.) which had a range of 6000 yd, while the Russian battleships were equipped with Lugeol stadiametric rangefinders from the 1880s (except battleships Oslyabya and Navarin, which had the Barr and Stroud 1895 issue FA2 of baselength 4.5 ft retrofitted), which only had a range of about 4 km.

 Wireless telegraphy

 The wireless telegraph (radio) had been invented during the last half of the 1890s, and by the turn of the century, nearly all major navies were adopting this improved communications technology.
 Tsushima was "the first major sea battle in which wireless played any role whatsoever".

 Lieutenant Akiyama Saneyuki (who was the key staff to Admiral Tōgō in formulating plans and directives before and during the battle as a Commander, who also went aboard Nikolai I to accompany Admiral Nebogatov to Mikasa for a formal meeting with Tōgō) had been sent to the United States as a naval attaché in 1897.
-He witnessed the capabilities of wireless telegraphy firsthand during the Spanish–American War, and sent several memos to the Navy General Staff urging that they push ahead as rapidly as possible to acquire the new technology.
+He witnessed the capabilities of wireless telegraphy firsthand during the Spanish–American War.
+He sent several memos to the Navy General Staff, urging them to push ahead as rapidly as possible to acquire the new technology.
 The IJN command became heavily interested in the technology; however, it found the Marconi wireless system, which was then operating with the Royal Navy, to be exceedingly expensive.